 Drive across the Baja peninsula to Puerto Lopez Mateos and hop in a panga (a local motorboat) in Bahia Magdalena.
 The best season is from early February to mid-March.
 November through around January, the migratory birds on the mudflats and the mangroves are also amazing, but you won’t see whales.

 The Pacific side is colder than Loreto, especially if there is a breeze.
 Bring a jacket.
 The drive takes about 2.5 hours one way, climbing up through the dramatic Sierra la Giganta mountains.
 Interestingly, there is no “down” on the west side of the mountains.
 The land slopes gradually to the Pacific lagoons, a function of the dynamic geology that continues to widen the Gulf of California and slide Baja northwest today.

 This 8-hour tour with a Naturalist guide includes taxi-van ride across the peninsula, 2 hours in the motorboat, and a restaurant lunch of fish tacos and seafood, salad, and a beverage on the way back to Loreto, with a vegetarian option available.
 Depart from Loreto around 8am and return around 4pm.
+Please inquire for prices.